Peugeot 2008 Interior Layout & Technology | Top Gear

 Where some in the compact crossover sector suffer for rear seat space on account of their short wheelbase – the VW T-Roc springs to mind – the good news is the 2008 doesn’t fall into that sector, with most adults able to fit comfortably.

-Luggage capacity is 434 litres with the seats up, slightly less than the Ford Puma and VW T-Roc, but edges both with the seats down at 1,456 litres, and it doesn’t change between petrol, diesel and electric variants, either.
+Luggage capacity is 434 litres with the seats up, slightly less than the Ford Puma and VW T-Roc (but edges both with the seats down at 1,467 litres), and it doesn’t change between petrol, diesel and electric variants, either.
 The boot floor is two-tiered too, which should make loading the weekly shop that little bit easier.

 Advertisement - Page continues below

-Perhaps the only real negative comes if you swing a door open while the car’s still running (while checking your distance from a kerb, or suchlike), a move which initiates the most dreadfully shrill noise in the history of motoring.
+Perhaps the only other real negative comes if you swing a door open while the car’s still running (while checking your distance from a kerb, for example), a move which initiates the most dreadfully shrill noise in the history of motoring.
 It’s afflicted Peugeots for years and it’s awful.

 Subscribe to the Top Gear Newsletter